pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 Indeed it is: substitute the type `(b -> c)` for every `?`, rather than the simple `b` in the actual class definition.

-## Curried All the Way Down
+## One In, One Out

-What you just saw was a very concrete example of the benefits of currying by default.
+What you just saw was a very concrete example of the benefits of how `(->)` works.
 When we say "a function of *n* arguments", we're actually lying.
 All functions in Haskell take exactly one argument.
 Multi-argument functions are really single-argument functions that return other single-argument functions that accept the remaining arguments via the same process.